 Sr Mortgage Consultant – 1 year 11 months

 Mortgage Consultant – 3 years 8 months

 Mortgage Loan Processor – 2 years 1 month.

 Of course I will share this with the client.
 I would really like to keep this loan with you since you have worked so hard on this and I know you will deliver.

-“Thank goodness the client decided to stay with you even though your terms were slightly higher.
+“Brian, thank goodness the client decided to stay with you.
 Please let me know once you get the signed paperwork back.